Dr. med. Dirk Manski

 Treatment Options of Superficial Bladder Cancer:

 TURB with complete resection of the tumor, single shot Mitomycin after TURB.
-Repeat resection of the scar after 4–6 weeks is recommended for any tumor but small unilocular Ta low-grade.
+Repeat resection of the scar after six weeks is recommended for any tumor but small unilocular Ta low-grade.
 Regular follow-up depends on the risk classification according to table table simple risk stratification, EORTC risk classification 1 and tab.
 EORTC risk classification 2.

 Endoscopically unmanageable tumor: